thq919/Noradio/README.md

 # Noradio

-Android player + another youtube client.
+Youtube client with player style.
-That allow to play YouTube content with this opportunities:
+That allow to play YouTube content in only audio included.

-1. Simple player UI for Youtube searching
-2. Listen music, podcasts without downloading actual video useless for listening
-3. No ads + no requires to auth (and so on - no possibility for now :)

-Things to do:
-1. Background management from up notification menu
-2. Save it to local device to play it later (done!) + sorting in playlist
-3. To see full metadata of video on one button + share link to other apps

 # Installing
 Created and tested for android only